tiny-talent/distributed-txn/tinykv/doc/lab1.md

 Try to understand the whole process of the client requests processing(transaction command processing and `raftStore` log commit/apply).
 The transaction command results in some write mutations, these mutations will be converted into raft command requests and sent to the `raftStore`, after propose, commit and apply processing in the `raftStore`, the transaction command is considered successful and results are sent back to the clients.

+This lab eliminates the `raftStore`, for guys who have interests of it, check [TinyKV](https://github.com/tidb-incubator/tinykv) out.

 ![raftStore](imgs/raftstore.png)